-Topic "Parenting" in Chinese (simplified) - total 65 documentsTitle: A healthy start to school: a guide for parents of children in foundation year
+Topic "Parenting" in Chinese (simplified) - total 68 documentsTitle: A guide for expectant parents

 Summary: This booklet provides parents and carers of foundation kids with some timely health information and gives an overview of the role of the school when it comes to your child's health.
 It also contains some useful contacts for areas of special interest to you and your family.

 Summary: This guide has been developed for parents and families to provide information about adolescence and Down syndrome.
 The document covers information about transition to high school, puberty, sexuality, post-school transitions and health and well-being.

 Title: Advice for parents and carers for signs of problem gambling